AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/getting-started.md

 This widget also displays the Gamification points for the learner.
 Click the Gamification link to see the detailed points, and other features in Gamification.
 For more information on gamification points and leader board, refer to  [Gamification](gamification.md) feature.

-If you are accessing Captivate Prime using an iPad or Android tablet, refer to the iPad and Android Tabs app topic section in this page.
+If you are accessing Learning Manager using an iPad or Android tablet, refer to the iPad and Android Tabs app topic section in this page.

 ## Learning Timeline {#learningtimeline}